linuxfandudeguy/julia-set-generator/README.md

 });
 ```
 ##  Examples
-This is a list of fractals and the equations corresponding to them (And my nickname of it).
+This is a list of fractals and the equations corresponding to them. (and my nickname of it)

 <div align=center>